awstephens/Kickstarter-Analysis/README.md

 # An Analysis of Kickstarter Campaigns
-6.12.2022: UC Davis; Week 1: Excel Project
+6.16.2022: UC Davis; Week 1: Excel Project.

+Overview:
+Kickstarter is an American based Public Benefit Corporation that is unique because it is a crowdfunding platform that helps artists finance their creative projects.
+Between 2008 and 2013 the platform has provided $775 million for more than 48,000 projects (Canadian Radio Broadcasting Commission, 2013).
+As stated on the Kickstarter website the goal is, "We [Kickstarter] don't want world elites and entertainment executives to define our culture, we want creative people--even those who've never made anything before to take the wheel.
+We help creators connect directly to their communities, putting power where it belongs."
+(Kickstarter.com, 2022).
+With this focus in mind, their is a breadth of data created by Kickstarter that can be analyzed to see the patterns of successfully funded projects.
+This is important as it determines the scale/how elaborate projects should be and what dollar amount to expect from crowdfunding.

+Purpose:
-Intent of the project was to identify successful Kickstarter campaigns as a new project that is being proposed is a $12,000 theater-play event.
-The analysis of kickstarter campaigns focused on previous theater events in the U.S., particulalry how many were successful and what was their initial goal vs. what was pledged.
-The data for this analysis was provided by UC-Davis and occurs between 2009 and 2017.
+An artistic project that was proposed was a $12,000 theater-play event with the question of being "how much financing should the owner of the project expect to recieve from a Kickstarter campaign?"
+An analysis of kickstarter campaigns was conducted with much consideration to previous theater events, from wolrdwide to specific regions (notably the U.S. and U.K).
+The indicator that was consider significant, and dependent, was "outcome", decidedly how many were Kickstarter campaign outcomes were "successful" vs. "failed" vs. canceled.
+Further analysis went into what was the Kickstarter campaign's initial dollar goal against what was the dollar amount pledged.
+Lastly, seasonality was considedered.
+Trends in the data did occur for "successful" campaign's with respect to goal dollar amount and seasonality.
+The data for this analysis was provided by UC-Davis and occurs between 2009 and 2017 (UC Davis, 2022).

 Findings include
+  * Significance of Launch Date
+  * Significance of Goals
   1. Theater events in the U.S. reach their target goal on kickstarter  57.5% of the time
   2. Plays in the U.S. reach their targe goal 61.4% of the time
   3. The time of year that successful campaigns occur is late spring, early summer -- April thru July (62.8%, 66.9%, 65.4%, 63.0%)